AlessandroBudroni/EHT-C/Readme.md

 The function `sample_error(...)` in `src/encrypt.c` was taken and modified from a function in https://github.com/Microsoft/PQCrypto-LWEKE that is relased under the [MIT Licence](https://opensource.org/licenses/MIT) .

+### TODO/Work in progress
+- add stack/heap memory usage option (now it's only on stack)

 ### Authors: